gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-07/index.md

   - `ecs-service`: BREAKING CHANGE.
 The `name` property has been renamed to `service_name`.
 - `ecs-service`: BREAKING CHANGE.
 The `associate_with_elb` property has been renamed to `is_associated_with_elb` to better indicate this property accepts boolean values.
 - `ecs-service`: BREAKING CHANGE.
-The `ecs_cluster_vpc_name` property has been added so that the ECS Service's IAM Role is named uniquely per the environment in which it's deployed.
+The `ecs_cluster_vpc_name` property has been added so that the ECS Service&apos;s IAM Role is named uniquely per the environment in which it&apos;s deployed.
 - Tests updated to use latest gruntwork-installer.